JJ Valaya: Career

-In 2010, Valaya's collection of ALIKA showcased at several events in Dubai was highly acclaimed.
+In 2010, Valaya's collection of ALIKA showcased at several events in Dubai and was highly acclaimed.
 In this collection, the storyteller in him found expression through which he narrated the story of the female musicians of India's royal courts and their romantic affairs with the princes of the land.
-Alika, his fall/winter range consisted of finely worked jalabiyas, kaftan saris and anarkali-churidars.
+Alika, his fall/winter range, consisted of finely worked jalabiyas, kaftan saris and anarkali-churidars.
 Valaya has used his couture creations to tell stories that intrigue him.
 That's perhaps part of the reason for his fascination with India's royal history.
 This collection also saw the birth of his signature Alika Jacket.